Compositional Neural Textures

-At the core of our approach is a texture autoencoder with a disentangled, compositional latent space, trained in a fully unsupervised manner.
+\note{ At the core of our approach is a texture autoencoder with a disentangled, compositional latent space, trained in a fully unsupervised manner.
 The latent space consists of 2D Gaussians with neural appearance features, each representing a texton.
 The Gaussian mean and covariance encode the location and approximate (elliptical) shape of a texton.
 In addition, each Gaussian has an associated neural feature vector that encodes the detailed appearance of a texton.